 2. Live it up.
 Because Big Bear is relatively inexpensive, one great option is to rent a condo for the weekend.
 The Boulder Bay Condos (40016 Big Bear Boulevard), overlook the lake, are child friendly, and rent for as low as $171 a night.
 Amenities include, two bedrooms, a pool, and a wood-burning fireplace.

 3. Holy Bratwurst.
 Find Bavarian-chic galore at the Black Forest Lodge (41121 Big Bear Boulevard) just down the road from the Village.
 Rooms are available, as are “chalets,” two-story units featuring three queen-size beds, a full kitchen, and a fireplace.
 There is something for everyone here, plus amenities like a pool, spa, on-site salon, and children’s playground (from $65).

-Directions: Fly into LAX and rent a car.
-From there it is 113 miles.
-Once in Big Bear, the Mountain Area Regional Transit Authority (MARTA) is actually a great way to get around town for $1 a ride or $3 for a day pass.
+Directions: From L.A.’s Union Station take the San Bernardino Line 316 to San Bernadino.
+From San Bernadino and once in Big Bear, the Mountain Area Regional Transit Authority (MARTA) is actually a great way to get around town for $1 a ride or $3 for a day pass.